Calculate the correct wire gauge per NEC 2023. Handles temperature correction, conduit fill adjustment, and terminal temperature limits.

 Code Compliance: Calculations are based on the 2023 National Electrical Code (NEC®).
 However, local codes, amendments, and Authority Having Jurisdiction (AHJ) requirements vary by location and may supersede standard NEC requirements.

-No Liability: SparkShift and its affiliates assume no liability for errors, omissions, or the use/misuse of this tool.
+No Liability: SparkShift, LLC and its affiliates assume no liability for errors, omissions, or the use/misuse of this tool.
 Users are solely responsible for verifying all results against applicable codes and standards before installation.
-Always consult a licensed electrician or engineer.
+Always consult a licensed electrician or Professional Engineer (PE).